From The Giants Campaign, a novel

 “Yesterday, you said she’s sick.
 So I thought maybe you’re really worried and don’t have patience for bullshit.”

 Tess nodded.
 She grabbed the edge of the table like she was about to push herself away.
 Hastily, Steve added, “I don’t know if you’re tough, but I think you’re brave.”

 Her arms relaxed a little, and she settled back into her chair.
+She raised her eyes to challenge him.
 “Yeah?
 How?”

 “You know, Steve, you’re not as dumb as I thought.”